 10 Tips for Helping the Ocean at Home

 Love the ocean?
 I totally do, and it's not just because I'm biased by living right next to the beautiful Pacific.
-Even if you're far from US shores, you can do your bit to help with global ocean conservation, a growing concern thanks to rising temperatures, huge gyres of floating garbage, overfishing, and so many other challenges.
+Even if you're far from the seashore, you can do your bit to help with global ocean conservation -- a growing concern thanks to rising temperatures, huge gyres of floating garbage, overfishing, and so many other challenges.

 1. Buy sustainable seafood.